sonatype-nexus-community/nexus-repository-installer/README.md

 You can specify the bundle version to download by setting the `VERSION` environment variable The RPM will be written to `./build`.

+The DEB is generated from the RPM using the `alien` command in another docker container.
+This is why you will see a number of `elif` commands in the `%pre`, `%post`, and `%preun` sections of the `.spec` file, to ensure the scriptlets work on both distributions.
+The DEB will be written to `./build`.

 ```
 $ make build
 $ VERSION=3.15.2-01 make rpm